ConservationInternational/trends.earth/README.md

 progress towards achivement of Sustainable Development Goal (SDG) target 15.3, Land Degradation Neutrality (LDN).

-`earth.trends` was produced as an output of the GEF-funded project [“Enabling the use of global data sources to assess and monitor land degradation at multiple scales”](http://vitalsigns.org/gef-ldmp).
+`trends.earth` was produced as an output of the GEF-funded project [“Enabling the use of global data sources to assess and monitor land degradation at multiple scales”](http://vitalsigns.org/gef-ldmp).
 The project aims to provide guidance on robust methods and a tool for assessing, monitoring status, and